EuropePMC/techblog/_posts/2017-08-18-add-recaptcha-to-your-website.md

 Below is the sample code on the server side.

- - User summits a Wicket form (Wicket 6 in this example):
+ - User submits a Wicket form (Wicket 6 in this example):

 {% highlight java %}
 protected void onSubmit() {